 ♥ Jesus is our gate in more ways than one.
 Understanding the different connotations of the word will help us get a clear picture of the roles He wants to play in our lives and His will for us.

 ♥ The law was never given to redeem us or make us holy.
-Only to bring us to the end of ourselves while attempting to keep us from harm.
+And we can only follow God’s commandments by the power of the Holy Spirit.

 ♥ Jesus perfectly completed what we could not, securing our place in the kingdom!

 ♥ The blessings spoken over us don’t just die.
 God is faithful.

 ♥ Hope deferred makes the heart sick, but God is a redeemer of all things, including the time!

 ♥ Restoration and new life is the name of the game when we are united with Jesus.

 Don’t forget to check back here for the FINAL VIDEO of this Bible study in the next few days.
 If you’re a part of my email list, I’ll be mailing the link in the next Weekly Vine.
 If you’re not subscribed but don’t want to miss it, Subscribe Here:

 We see now that this book of the Bible is SO MUCH MORE than a love story.
 From beginning to end, we see our path to redemption.
 From being an outsider hoping for favor, to being the bride of Christ, Ruth’s story is our own.